The Cheapest New Cars of 2023

-This article has been updated for the 2023 new car model year.
-Each year, I enjoy researching and publishing a ranking of the cheapest new cars sold in the U.S. market.
-This article is a ranked list of the top 10 cheapest new cars in 2023, by price (MSRP, but I’ve also included factory invoice pricing as well to help aid any negotiations with dealers).
+This article has been updated for the 2024 new car model year.
+Every year, I enjoy researching and ranking the cheapest new cars sold in the U.S. market and sharing my findings.
+Transportation is the 2nd highest household expense category in the U.S., and almost all of that expense comes from the purchase or leasing of our vehicles.
+With over 60% of the country living paycheck-to-paycheck, finding a cheap ride is essential for those on a strict budget.
+This article will provide a ranked list of the top 10 cheapest new cars in 2024, ranked by the lowest MSRP for base automatic transmission models (I’ve also included factory invoice prices to help aid any negotiations with dealers).
+You may also be interested in my ranking of the most fuel-efficient cars and cheapest electric vehicles.

 I have made efforts to limit my vehicle use, but am still somewhat dependent on one and I know many others here are too.
 As a vehicle consumer, I think it is interesting to see what’s trending in the automotive market and what cost and fuel-efficiencies have been gained.
-There is value in knowing what to look for now (in limited circumstances) or further down the road.
+There is value in knowing what to look for now (in the right circumstance) or further down the road.

-• The base auto transmission model, without added options.
-Some of these vehicles don’t have a manual transmission option.
-And if they do, they can be hard to find and sell (only around 2% of the vehicles sold in the U.S. market these days are manual vs automatic transmission).
+• The base automatic transmission model, without added options.
+Most of these models no longer offer a manual transmission.
+If they do, they can be hard to find and sell (only around 2% of the vehicles sold in the U.S. market these days are manual vs automatic transmission).
 If you can find and drive a manual, it could save you roughly $800 – $1,200 versus the prices highlighted in this article.

 • Manufacturer’s Suggested Retail Price (MSRP).
 There may be credits, rebates, or other incentives available for each model at any given moment.
 And you should never pay MSRP, as part of an effective new car negotiation strategy.